Raghava248/Raghava248/README.md

-### Hi there 👋, Sai Raghavendra
+# Sai Raghavendra M
-#### Design and Development
 I'm Raghavendra from India, and I do Design and Development.
-I really enjoy learning and frameworks like Django, Android.I also enjoy wireframing, ui, ux, and design in general.
+I really enjoy learning and frameworks like Django, Android.
+I also enjoy wireframing, ui, ux, and design in general.

-Skills: Python / Java / HTML / CSS
+## Skills and Experience
+* 🕸️ Django
+* 🐍 Python
+* 📱 Android
+* ☕ Java
+* 💻 HTML, css, JS

 - 🔭 I’m currently working on My portfolio.